SkiddieAhn/Code-Vision-Transformer/README.md

 3. Resize the matrix to the original image size (32x32).
 4. Perform min-max normalization on the matrix. (scaling values to range between 0 and 1)
 5. Multiply the matrix with the original image. (incorporating the focused area into the original image)
-6. Multiply the resulting matrix by 2 and visualize it (amplifying the representation of the focused area).
+6. Multiply the resulting matrix by 2 and visualize it. (amplifying the representation of the focused area)
 ```